 Regardless of whether you visit this square during the day or evening, it is beautifully impressive.

-Fountain of the four continents
+Fountain of the Four Continents

 Dating back to 1751 and 1754 in which time the square was named Piazza Grande, the decision was made to build a fountain to represent Trieste as the city favoured by fortune.

 Water flows from each of the four statues, which indicates the continents.
-And on top of the fountain, a winged female figure with open arms represents Trieste.
-One more symbolic feature of the fountain is the parcels, cotton bales, and cordage surrounding the statue; these items symbolises global traders, especially from the east.
+And, on top of the fountain a winged female figure with open arms represents Trieste.
+One more symbolic feature of the fountain is the parcels, cotton bales, and cordage surrounding the statue, items which symbolise global traders, especially from the east.